 Buttermilk: For baking, mix whole milk with a splash of lemon juice or white vinegar.

 Cream: For giving soups a creamy texture, boil sweet onions or cook white beans until completely tender, then puree until completely smooth.

-Milk: Use half the amount called for in the recipe with heavy, diluted with water until it reaches the recipe amount.
+Milk: Replace half the amount called for in the recipe with heavy cream, diluted with water until it reaches the recipe amount.

 Parmesan: Sprinkle toasted breadcrumbs for a salty garnish.

 Sour cream: For baking, use strained Greek yogurt in equal parts.

 Alliums: Onions (red, white, yellow), leeks, scallions, and shallots can easily substitute for each other.

 1 garlic clove: Replace with 1/8 teaspoon garlic powder.

 1 tbsp. raw ginger: Replace with 1/8 teaspoon ground ginger.